karunendumishra/remix-project/CONTRIBUTING.md

 Everyone is very welcome to contribute on the codebase of Remix.
 Please reach us in [Gitter](https://gitter.im/ethereum/remix) in case of any queries.

 ## Development
-Remix libraries work closely with [Remix IDE](https://remix.ethereum.org).
+Remix libraries work closely with [XIDE](https://remix.ethereum.org).
 Each library has a readme to explain its application.

 When you add a code in any library, please ensure you add related tests.
-You can visit [here](https://github.com/ethereum/remix-ide#installation) to test your changes by linking the remix libraries with Remix IDE.
+You can visit [here](https://github.com/ethereum/remix-ide#installation) to test your changes by linking the remix libraries with XIDE.

 ## Coding style